The 5 Love Languages and How they Can Enhance Your Relationship

 Words of Affirmation: When you tell your partner, “You look nice today” or “You’re really a great parent” or “I really appreciate how hard you work for our family” you’re using words of affirmation to express your love to your partner.

 Quality Time: Quality time is when you give your undivided attention to your partner, either by asking about their day or engaging in conversation about a hobby or passion of his or her.

 Receiving Gifts: It might seem strange, but for some individuals, the process of thinking about a special gift to give by their partner and/or receiving something thoughtful from their partner is how their love is shown.
 Even small gifts are gestures of love and should be treated accordingly.

 Acts of Service: Acts of service include all those little things you do for your partner or your partner does for you.
 Like receiving gifts, these don’t need to be huge to show love; something as simple as emptying the dishwasher, doing the laundry, or taking out the trash are just a few of the ways acts of service show love.

 Physical Touch: Some people just love to be touched.
 They love hugging, kissing, holding hands, etc. For people whose love language is physical touch, cuddling can mean more than the words, “I love you”.

 Now you know the five love languages, what can you do with them and how can they enhance your relationship?
-For starters, find out what your top two love languages are (you might have a primary and secondary way you show love and like to be shown love) and secondly, find out your partner’s love language.
+For starters, find out what your top two love languages are (you might have a primary and secondary way you show love and like to be shown love), and secondly, find out your partner’s love language.

 Once you’ve found out your love language, a whole new world of communication is opened up to you and your partner.
-If you understand when your partner does the dishes for you, they are showing you love, you’ll return the kindness and positivity by doing something for them in his or her own love language.
-The same holds true for you when you speak to your partner in his or love language; they will respond to you in kind.
+If you understand when your partner does the dishes for you, they are showing you, love, you’ll return the kindness and positivity by doing something for them in his or her own love language.
+The same holds true for you when you speak to your partner in his or her love language; they will respond to you in kind.

 And who doesn’t want better communication in a relationship?